FGalvao77/data-science-projects/README.md

 And studying a new postgraduate course in Quantum Computing at Universidade Anhembi Morumbi

-**Background in:** Python language, basic domain in SQL for database query and advanced techniques in Artificial Intelligence & Machine Learning applications
+**Background in:** Python language, basic domain in SQL for database query and advanced techniques in Artificial Intelligence & Machine Learning applications.

 **Link:**